 To have allowed similar violations to occur within approximately four months indicates inadequate corrective action for the original violations and a lack of management involvement in the implementation of the overall radiation safety program.
 While the corrective actions and improvements in the oversight of your NRC-licensed program that you described at the predecisional enforcement conference appear to be sufficiently broad, the NRC remains concerned with the long-term implementation of your proposed management oversight program.
 Therefore, in addition to the response required by the enclosed Notice, you are requested to address the additional controls you have implemented or plan in the future to enhance management oversight of your NRC-licensed program.
 You should follow the instructions specified in the enclosed Notice when preparing your response.
 The NRC will use your response, in part, to determine whether further enforcement action is necessary to ensure compliance with regulatory requirements.

-In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
 To the extent possible, your response should not include any personal privacy, proprietary, or safeguards information so that it can be made available to the public without redaction.
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 |James L. Caldwell